zarf-dev/proposals/0053-bundle-format/README.md

 1. **Keypair-only support**: Signing currently only supports asymmentrical keypairs
 2. **Missing online verification path**: No support for transparency log verification when connectivity is available
-3. **Ambiguous keyless signing support**: Unclear how keyless signing/verification works in air-gapped environments
+3. **Lack of keyless signing support**: Does not support keyless signing/verification
 4. **Lack of portability**: Public key distribution adds an additional artifact for every unique keypair that must be retrieved - zarf does not handle this natively
-5. ****

 These gaps create confusion for users deploying Zarf in different environments and may lead to security misconfigurations.

 ### Goals

-- Migrate to Sigstore bundle format as the default and only signature format
+- Migrate to Sigstore bundle format as the default signature format
-- Define explicit connectivity profiles (air-gap, online, hybrid) with sensible defaults
+- Define explicit connectivity profiles (airgap, online, hybrid) with sensible defaults
-- Support offline signing with keypairs without requiring any network access
 - Enable optional online verification with transparency log when connectivity is available
-- Maintain backward compatibility during migration period
+- Maintain backward compatibility with offline keypair signing
 - Document all supported signing/verification permutations
-- Supporting keyless (OIDC-based) signing in completely offline environments
+- Supporting keyless (OIDC-based) signing with online and private signing infrastructure
 - Align default behavior with Zarf's airgap-first mission

 ### Non-Goals